 Over the course of 2015, I tweeted and blogged the history of the universe, all 13.8 billion years from the Big Bang to the end of the year.
 (Check out Twitter for Doug Jones (@logarithmic_h) or https://twitter.com/logarithmic_h/.
 My professional website – I’m an anthropologist at the University of Utah – is here.)
-I did it again in 2016, and now in 2017, I’m doing it again, mostly recycling old material, but adding some new things as well.
+I did it again in 2016, and 2017, and in 2018 I’m doing it again, mostly recycling old material, but adding some new things as well.

 What is Logarithmic History?

 Compressing the history of the universe into one year is not a new idea: both Carl Sagan and Neil de Grasse Tyson did it.
 What’s different about the version here?
 The earlier work uses a linear scale, dividing the age of the universe by the number of days in a year, so that every calendar day covers a constant 37.8 million years in the history of the universe.
 This is useful for dramatizing just how long “billions and billions” of years really is.
 But it means that most of the events that people are most interested in – including all of the evolution of biological and cultural complexity – happen late in the year.
 The Earth forms in early September.
 Dinosaurs go extinct on December 30, and all of human evolution and human history happen late on December 31.